Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Methods

-We consider a range of supercells for $\brg$ bridgmanite and post-perovskite, containing 80 ($2 \times 2 \times 1$ for {\it Pbnm} bridgmanite and $4 \times 1 \times 1$ for {\it Cmcm} post-perovskite) to 81,920 ($16 \times 16 \times 16$ for {\it Pbnm} bridgmanite and $32 \times 8 \times 16$ for {\it Cmcm} post-perovskite) atoms.
+We consider a range of supercells for $\mathrm{MgSiO_3}$ bridgmanite and post-perovskite, containing 80 ($2 \times 2 \times 1$ for {\it Pbnm} bridgmanite and $4 \times 1 \times 1$ for {\it Cmcm} post-perovskite) to 81,920 ($16 \times 16 \times 16$ for {\it Pbnm} bridgmanite and $32 \times 8 \times 16$ for {\it Cmcm} post-perovskite) atoms.
 The largest supercell considered enables constructing systems with water content as low as 175 ppm.
-The distribution of water in the supercell is initially uniform, i.e., all defects are evenly distributed in the supercell, except for the data in {\figref{anisotropy}}, where the defect sites are randomly selected.
-We carefully study the relative stability of different configurations with random defect distributions and their impact on the hydrogen diffusion coefficient, concluding that the influence of defect distribution on bulk diffusivity is minimal, but it slightly affects the anisotropy of diffusion.
-The computational details are provided in the Supplementary Material.
+The distribution of water in the supercell is initially uniform, i.e., all defects are evenly distributed in the supercell, except for the data in Figure~\ref{fig:anisotropy}, where the defect sites are randomly selected.
+We carefully study the relative stability of different configurations with random defect distributions and their impact on the hydrogen diffusion coefficient, concluding that while defect distribution marginally affects diffusion anisotropy, it has minimal impact on the bulk diffusivity.
+The computational details are provided in the Supporting Information.

-MD simulations are performed using LAMMPS \citep{Plimpton1995a} and DeePMD-kit \citep{Wang2018a} under periodic boundary conditions.
+MD simulations are performed using LAMMPS \cite{Plimpton1995a} and DeePMD-kit \cite{Wang2018a} under periodic boundary conditions.
 For each defect mechanism, we consider three representative temperatures (2000, 3000, and 4000 K) and three pressures (25, 75, and 140 GPa), covering the P/T conditions of the entire lower mantle.
-Additionally, we conduct simulations along an adiabatic geotherm \citep{Katsura2010a}, ranging from 700 km to 2900 km in depth.
+Additionally, we conduct simulations along an adiabatic geotherm \cite{Katsura2010a}, ranging from 700 km to 2900 km in depth.
 Detailed simulation setups can be found in Table S1 and Table S2.
 Initially, we relax systems under an NPT ensemble for 25 ps at target temperatures and pressures.
-The resulting configurations are then used for simulations under an NVT ensemble employing the Nosé-Hoover thermostat \citep{Hoover1985a}, generating 1-ns trajectories from which hydrogen diffusivity is derived.
+The resulting configurations are then used for simulations under an NVT ensemble employing the Nosé-Hoover thermostat \cite{Hoover1985a}, generating 1-ns trajectories from which hydrogen diffusivity is derived.
 The timestep of all simulations is 0.5 fs.